Ready to turn prospects into buyers?

 Give people a higher regular price, and then show them that they don’t need to pay that much.

-You might want to take a break before work on the call to action part of your sales page design.
-You can even create it on a separate day so that you can give your CTA your full energy and attention.
+Pro tip: You might want to take a break before you work on the call to action section of your sales page design.
+You can even create it on a separate day so you can give your CTA your full energy and attention.

-The next time you’re finishing up the process of writing your sales page, fire up this post for call to action examples you can use to inspire you!
+The next time you’re finishing up the process of writing your sales page, fire up this post for call to action examples you can use to boost your conversions.